Creamy, fresh Homemade Cashew Milk. So quick to make that you will wonder why you ever bought your non-dairy milk at the

 My Homemade Cashew Milk is so easy to make that you will wonder why you ever purchased non-dairy milk at the store!

-The hardest part of the recipe is remembering to soak your cashew nuts the day before.
+The hardest part of the recipe is remembering to soak your cashew nuts.
 If however you do forget you can hurry the process along a little by soaking them in hot water for an hour or two rather than overnight as suggested in the recipe.
 Although you will lose some of the goodness from the nuts by doing this it’s ok on the odd occasion that you need milk quickly.

 When you make milk from other nuts you often need to strain it through a cheesecloth or nut milk bag to get a really smooth milk.
 With this cashew milk there is none of that.
 It is ready in minutes and is perfect to add to your hot drinks, oatmeal, smoothies etc.

 This recipe only makes a small amount of milk (just over 2 cups).
 I am the only one who drinks it in our household (the others are still on the dreaded cow’s milk!) and it only keeps for 4 days max so it’s best to make it in small quantities often.
 If you get through your milk more quickly than me though feel free to double the recipe.

 - The day before you want to make your milk, put your nuts in a lidded container (I use a mason jar) and cover with plenty of water.
 Put in the fridge and forget about them until tomorrow.
 If you forget to soak the nuts you can hurry the process by soaking them in boiling water for 30 minutes to an hour instead.

 - After the nuts have soaked overnight, drain and rinse them in a sieve and put them all in a blender.